 Unfortunately, no. Bookings close 4:30pm the day prior to the dive.
 We finalise all bookings then to begin preparing gear and packing the boat.
 We are then up very early on dive morning preparing for the next day’s diving.

 What is the minimum age for freediving courses?

 Minimum age to be registered on a freediving course is 16 years.
 If you are between 16 to 18 years you must have parental or legal guardian consent to participate in a course.
 For Assistant Instructor and Instructor courses you must be 18 years or older.

-What freediving equipment do I need?
+What equipment do I need for a freediving course?

 You will need the following dive equipment on a freediving course:

 For our Intro Freediver or Ocean Freediver course you may use either scuba style or freediving equipment.
 For more advanced courses you must use spedific freediving equipment.

 You are welcome to bring your own dive equipment or Freediving Gold Coast have for rental, prior to dive and course days, masks, wetsuits, vest, hoods and long freediving fins.
 Weight belts, weights, and snorkels are provided for complimentary use during all freediving courses mainly because our specific freediving equipment is more suitable to meet pool regulations (no hard weights are allowed in the pool).
 Flexible scuba diving snorkels also do not work well in freediving.

 You must advise us 24 hrs prior to the day of your course if you require freediving equipment as we do not carry extra fins/wetsuits/etc. on the boat that haven’t been pre-booked – we simply don’t have the storage room.
 You will need to specify your size 24 hours prior to your course as our stock numbers are limited.

 Long Freediving Fins Rental